Average Teacher Salary in Macon

 If you're comparing teacher salary costs across cities, Macon is more affordable than average, coming in about 9% below the national figure.
 That positions this GA smaller city squarely in the middle of the pack.
 The local economy — an agricultural-and-service economy where cost of living stays low because land is plentiful and commutes are short — is a key reason why.
 Below, we break down exactly what drives these numbers.

 What makes Macon's market for teacher salary distinct?
-Start with the labor market: a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+Start with the labor market: a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 Add in a buyer-friendly market where your down payment goes further than in most US cities, and you begin to see why prices land where they do.
-Humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.

 What Matters Most